 Credited from Texas Wildflowers, Stories and Legends by Ruth Isely Once there was a small boy who worried that he was not big enough to ever become a warrior.
 Seeing the boy's concern, a Shaman told him not to worry.
 The Shaman assured the boy that he would walk a different path than that of a warrior and be an important member of the tribe.
 When it was time for this boy to become a man, he went on his vision quest.
 After some time, his vision came.
 He saw an old grandfather who gave him fine brushes and pots of paints.
 He saw a young maiden who gave him a white buckskin canvas.
 The maiden told him he would one day paint a picture on it with colors as pure as the sunset.
 Retuning to his people, the young man began to paint pictures of the hunts, the dream visions, and the good deeds of his tribe.
 But the white buckskin remained empty.
 He had not found the brilliant colors he had seen during his vision-quest.
 There he would find what he needed to paint the beautiful colors of the sunset.
-When he arrived on the hillside, there were already paintbrushes dipped in paint, each with the reds, oranges, pinks, and yellows of the sunset.
+When he ar- CALIFORNIA DE LA COMPANIA DEL COMPANIA DE LA COMPANIA DEL COMPANIA DE LA COMPANIA rived on the hillside, there were already paintbrushes dipped in paint, each with the reds, oranges, pinks, and yellows of the sunset.
 He quickly painted the scene of the setting sun on his white buckskin.
 When he went back to his village, he left the paintbrushes on the hillside.
 The next morning his people saw that the brushes had taken root and multiplied.
 They covered the land with their beauty.
-And that is how we came to have Indian Paintbrush to this very day.
-Forget-Me-Not Eritrichium spp.
-A German Medieval Story A knight was picnicking with the woman he loved by the riverside one day.
-As he gathered a bouquet of flowers for her, the water suddenly rose and began to sweep him away.
-As the woman reached out to rescue him the current took him away, leaving only the flowers in her hand that he had just picked for her.
-He called to her, "forget-me-not!" just before the river pulled him under forever.
-On the bank of this river now grow thousands of tiny blue flowers to preserve his memory.
-It is said that the woman's tears watered those flowers for the rest of her life.
-The Forget-Me-Not flower then spread around the world.
+And that is how we came to have Paintbrush flowers to this very day.
+Lillian Clark, Four Georgians Elementary Harebell Campanula rotundifolia A Story by Steve Schaller A long time ago, hares used to be mean to all animals.
+They would gang up on other animals and hurt them.
+This went on for many years.
+Finally all of the other animals grew tired of the constant harassment, and decided to do something about it.
+They went to the Great Spirit and complained of the hares' behavior.
+The Great Spirit was very disappointed to hear how the hares were behaving.
+To solve the problems, he placed little blue bells around all of the hares' necks as a warning to other animals to run and hide whenever the hares came near.
+Indeed, the bells worked so well that, after a time, all of the hares became very lonely because they never got to see any other animals.
+They become so lonely in fact, that they went to the Great Spirit and asked for forgiveness.
+They promised to always be friendly to the other animals.
+The Great Spirit took pity on them and took off their bells.
+But as a reminder of the hares' promise, he turned the bells into beautiful blue flowers and placed them where they could always be seen.
+And so they remain to this very day.